alcrene/smttask/docs/getting_started/basics.rst

 Multiple output values
 ^^^^^^^^^^^^^^^^^^^^^^
-There are two ways to specify that a task should return multiple outputs.
+There are two (and a half) ways to specify that a task should return multiple outputs.
 One is simply to specify it as a `~typing.Tuple`:

 .. code:: python